Skip to content

 Yonezawa woven formal bag with built-in magnet

-The satin cover is not only a design accent, but also a strong polyester satin material that is touched by the hands when opening and closing.
+The satin switching on the flap is not only a design accent, but is also made of strong polyester satin as it is the part that comes into contact with your hands when opening and closing.

-The high-quality satin with reduced luster is designed to be a comfortable accent in Yonezawa-ori.
+The high-quality satin with a subdued sheen is designed to be a pleasant accent in the Yonezawa weave.

 size